 - Avoid consuming too much alcohol

 - Lower your stress levels

 Uterine fibroids can cause painful and life-altering symptoms for many women, especially as they get larger and put more pressure on your uterus.
 At Fibroid Institute Dallas, we don’t believe you need to decide between suffering in silence or having a hysterectomy.
-If you suffer from painful uterine fibroids, schedule a free phone consultation with Dr Suzanne Slonim, voted top doctor in interventional radiology for women in North Texas and the leader in fibroid treatment in Dallas.
+If you suffer from painful uterine fibroids, schedule a telehealth or office consult with Dr. Suzanne Slonim.
+Dr. Slonim is voted top doctor in interventional radiology for women in North Texas and the leader in fibroid treatment in Dallas.
+Or request a 15-minute free phone screening with an expert fibroid nurse to determine if you are eligible for fibroid treatment without surgery.
 To learn more about the revolutionary, non-surgical, fibroid treatment Uterine Fibroid Embolization (UFE) call 214-838-6440.